whitenoisedev/WhiteNoiseDev/README.md

-Hey there 👋
+👋 Hey there!
 This is a "semi-anonymous" space with some personal reflections and projects.
 I am broadly interested in Machine learning & AI, with a particular focus on building systems that make the *right* decisions.

 - 🤔 Feel intrigued?
 Read more on [https://whitenoise.dev](https://whitenoise.dev).